 DM: Yeah, and it’s so it actually that history is now or historiography is coming to not so much settle in this place but to basically in the last eight to ten years in particular to focus on capitalism and slavery.
 It’s not that it had not been a topic broached before because it had but in recent years with Sven Beckert’s and a whole range of other recent books talking about slavery and capitalism.
 It’s just an unavoidable conversation.

 RF: The two arms join at birth.
 And liberalism is also born with slavery because you know in a fundamental way liberalism was very exclusionary.
 The idea of liberalism embrace, that’s nonsense.
 Liberalism was really part of this history of slavery too.

 DM: And it remains.

-RF: Well, it’s, I have an enigma actually.
-I arrived here in 1981 and I went to a lecture Jefferson and there was, I forget his name, he was at the time the biographer of Jefferson.
+RF: Well, it’s, I have an anecdote actually.
+I arrived here in 1981 and I went to a lecture on Jefferson and there was, I forget his name, he was at the time the biographer of Jefferson.
 What’s his name?

 DM: Dumas Malone?

 JP: But that also tells you something about the States.
 So, was that your first experience in the States or just as an assistant professor?

 RF: No, we can’t know.